bregydoc/pigment/README.md

 # Pigment

-A new flutter plugin project.
+A useful and simple plugin for use colors with Flutter

 ## Getting Started